The commissioners recently agreed the following aim ‘to retain the character of the harbour’ and following objectives:

 - Ensure sufficient water depth is established and maintained.

-- Maintain similar mix and number of moorings.
+- Maintain a similar mix and number of moorings, managed by the Harbour.

 - Establish dedicated area for visiting boats.